Part 2: What floated up out of my COVID-19 lock down solitary confinement

 I wasted a lot of my life fighting depression and chasing after a lot of crap that didn’t make much sense and didn’t help anyone.

 I realize now that a lot of my sadness came from a sense of futility.
 I didn’t have the vision to see how to change things.

 Much of my own physical illness came out of feeling powerless over circumstances.
 If life is pointless it makes you sick.

 Unfortunately, until covid, I never had the luxury or time to think this all through and figure out what was important.

 I was too busy just trying to survive and get as much art done as possible.

 It is probably too late for me to get very far with my plan to build a sanctuary for people to launch from.
-But at least I can build a foundation of ideas for younger people to take farther.
+But at least I can build a foundation of ideas for younger people to take further.